frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: patient_update_timestamp

-> **AI Analysis:** This trigger automatically updates a timestamp each time a patient's record is modified, ensuring an accurate and current record of the last change.
-This serves as a simple but effective audit mechanism to track when patient data was last updated.
+> **AI Analysis:** This trigger automatically updates a timestamp on a patient's record each time any of their information is modified.
+It exists to maintain a reliable and automated audit trail, ensuring the system always has an accurate record of the last time a patient's data was changed.

-The trigger implements the business rule: "Whenever a patient's information is changed, the system must automatically record the date and time of that modification."
+The trigger implements the business rule: "Every modification to a patient's record must be automatically timestamped."

-This automation is critical for data integrity and auditing, providing a reliable timestamp for the last modification of any patient record.
-It introduces a minor performance overhead on all update operations, which is a standard trade-off for maintaining an auditable data history.
+This provides crucial data for auditing, data governance, and compliance by creating a reliable history of when patient data was last altered.
+The performance impact is negligible for typical operations but could introduce minor overhead during very large bulk updates.

 **Definition:**
 ```sql